la2050/archive/_organizations/nativ.md

   including a three-part special on Coho salmon and their plight, and stories on the headwaters of the old growth coastal redwoods in Humboldt County.
-After moving to Los Angeles, I wrote and produced nature documentaries for television, including Earthâ€™s Fury, Storm Warning and The Top 10 Environmental Disasters.
-When I chose to leave the workforce and start a family, I created my own company called Dutch Touch Art designing and commissioning a series of hand-painted oils for the design industry, based on the Netherlandâ€™s Golden Age and their iconic depictions of nature in the wild.
-Currently, I am Chair of a non-profit organization called Friends of Wonderland, which raises over $450K annually for Wonderland Elementary School in Laurel Canyon.
+After moving to Los Angeles, I wrote and produced nature documentaries for television, including Earth’s Fury, Storm Warning and The Top 10 Environmental Disasters.
+When I chose to leave the workforce and start a family, I created my own company called Dutch Touch Art designing and commissioning a series of hand-painted oils for the design industry, based on the Netherland’s Golden Age and their iconic depictions of nature in the wild.
+Currently, I am Chair of a non-profit organization called Friends of Wonderland, which raises over
+  $450K annually for Wonderland Elementary School in Laurel Canyon.
 We provide the enrichment programs that Los Angeles United School District (LAUSD) no longer funds, including PE, library, music and art.
 We also ask, where field trips are concerned, that the parents carpool and pay for all admission fees.
 areas_impacted: ''
 project_ids: ''
 title: Nativ